-If you find yourself involved in a truck accident with a Kenan Advantage Group driver, a personal injury attorney is your go-to expert to help you navigate the complex claims process.
+If you find yourself involved in a truck accident with a driver, a personal injury attorney is your go-to expert to help you navigate the complex claims process.

 With the assistance of a personal injury attorney, he or she can prove negligence in your accident and help you recover compensation for your injuries.

 *The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Kenan Advantage Group, you may not be entitled to any compensation.
+If you file a claim against Kenan Advantage Group, or any other party, you may not be entitled to any compensation.